sw-in-containers/.github/profile/README.md

 ## Hi there 👋

-Please note that of the projects within this organization are experimental.
+Please note that this organizations projects are experimental.